xorbitsai/inference/doc/source/development/xinference_documentation.rst

   as an asynchronous task: we push the task into the pool when the request arrives and pull the task when computing resources are available.

-- .. image:: ../_static/schedule.jpg
-   :alt: schedule

-  **Scheduling**: Our actor design is adept at managing concurrent requests and multiple model instances.
-As depicted in this picture, requests are dispatched to our per-model scheduler.
+- **Scheduling**: Our actor design is adept at managing concurrent requests and multiple model instances.
+Requests are dispatched to our per-model scheduler.
 Xinference retrieves the available actor from the actor pools and invokes the corresponding actor function to generate content.
 This per-model scheduler enables us to support one model with multiple replicas or multiple models.
-This picture demonstrates one model with 2 replicas, each of which is hosted on a separate GPU device.

 Model Management
 ^^^^^^^^^^^^^^^^